 - Learn to replace worrying thoughts about sleep with more positive ones.

-- Go to bed at the same time every night, even on weekends.
+- Go to bed and wake up at the same times every day, even on weekends.

 - If you have a back disorder, try lying on your back with a pillow under your knees.